Chengcheng-Xiao/WOOPs/README.md

 ## Running the tests

-Go Check the description in `example` folder.
+Go check the description in `example` folder.

 ## Notes
 *WOPP is still under development, the problem now I'm facing is that the phase factor in Wannier90's r matrix are not "correct" (they are arbitrary).
 As a result, the ferroelectric polarization decomposition cannot be correctly calculated.